michaelbolanos/home-assistant-door-sensor/README.md

 ### Home Assistant YAML Configuration
 This automation is configured in Home Assistant's YAML file under Automations and can be managed via the UI.
+The YAML is usually edited in code view, but the UI can be used to check and review.